Couple jailed for 26 years of sexual and physical abuse

 "For this, you are a coward.
 I never thought I could recover from the name-calling and intimidation."

-She would be beaten when her step-dad had no drugs and there was often no power or food in the home because he had spent all of his benefit supporting his drug habit.
+She would be beaten when her dad had no drugs and there was often no power or food in the home because he had spent all of his benefit supporting his drug habit.

 Due to the abuse, she said she never knew what a healthy relationship was and developed a methamphetamine habit to stop the nightmares.

-As her life went into a downward spiral of drug abuse her own children were removed from her care and placed with her mother and step-father and the cycle of abuse continued.
+As her life went into a downward spiral of drug abuse her own children were removed from her care and placed with her parents and the cycle of abuse continued.

 She said her mother stood by and watched the beatings and abuse, making a conscious decision not to report it.